palantir/gradle-jdks/README.md

       -----END CERTIFICATE-----
    '''.stripIndent(true)

-   // [Gradle JDK Automanagement workflow only]
+   // [Gradle JDK Auto-management workflow only]
    // Optional: You can specify CA certs as a serialNumber which, provided that
    //           a certificate with that serial number exists in the system trustore,
    //           it will be installed into the extracted JDK to work with TLS interception.